 |The Lutheran Church||(340) 773-1460||Downtown Christiansted|

-Travelers can discover some other worthwhile sites on the island.
+Guests can enjoy some other intriguing local landmarks on the island.

-Additionally, if the functional aspects of maritime life intrigue you, consider heading to Hams Bluff Lighthouse.
+Additionally, if the nitty gritty aspects of life by the sea interest you, you might enjoy visiting Hams Bluff Lighthouse.
 Hams Bluff Light is less a tourist attractions and more an active lighthouse located on the side of a forested hill.

 Point Udall Monument: Visitors that take the time to visit Point Udall will be able to see the the large sundial and look out East and take in the view.
 While technically not at eastern most point in the US (a place in Alaska actually claims that), it is humbling to look out east knowing that the United States ends here.

-The following chart shows more details concerning other kinds of sites of interest to visitors.
+The table below provides you with more details concerning other kinds of attractions of interest to vacationers.

 |Scenic Trail||Downtown Christiansted|